-Nicole graduated from Fordham University at Lincoln Center with a BA in Theatre.
-Nicole worked as a professional actor in regional theatre, educational touring companies, and Theatre for Young Audiences.
+Nicole graduated from Fordham University at Lincoln Center with a BA in Theatre, and has worked as a professional actor in regional theatre, educational touring companies, and Theatre for Young Audiences.
 She is a member of Actors’ Equity Association.
 Her love of teaching came when she performed at the Kaleidoscope Festival in Aberdeen, Scotland.
-At the festival, she was given the opportunity to teach some local youngsters an acting workshop.
-She realized that she may have found her calling
+At the festival, she was given the opportunity to teach some local youngsters an acting workshop, and realized that she may have found her calling

 Nicole was hired to teach drama at PS#3 by The Jersey City Public School District in 2004.
 It was there that she founded the nationally award winning Conwell Kidz Drama Program.

 The Conwell Kidz Drama Program has been highlighted on ABC, CBS, News12 NJ, NJ.com, the Jersey Journal and others.
 They have also performed at community events such as Mayor Fulop’s Inauguration, All about Downtown Festival, I Love JCPS festival, Van Vorst Park Children’s Festival, and The Hoboken Arts Festival.
 The Conwell Kidz have also won top honors at The National Performing Arts Festival in Walt Disney World, FL as well as The Junior Theater Festival in Atlanta, GA.
 Students have piloted productions with iTheatrics, Disney Musicals, and Musical Theatre International.
 The Conwell Kidz recently launched the national release of Mary Pope Osborne’s Magic Treehouse: Pirates Past Noon at the prestigious New Works Festival in Atlanta, GA.

 The program has received national recognition, but, more importantly, has created an alumnus of students who return back time and time again and recall the program as their greatest memory.